Upcoming!

 New Work Commissioned: PAC NYC and The Democracy Cycle

-The Project: Barry, The 1970s Black Sitcom That Never Happened
+Barry, The 1970s Black Sitcom That Never Happened

 Barry will be developed in Minneapolis through the spring of 2027.